Pompe disease prevalence

 In recent years, countries including the U.S. have started to add Pompe disease to their NBS programs, which has enabled more accurate estimates to be made.
 Newer data emerging from these programs generally reflect that Pompe disease occurs more frequently than was previously thought.

-A literature review in early 2024 used NBS data from more than 11 million newborns, screened across eight countries between 2010 and 2022.
+An analysis in early 2024 used NBS data from more than 11 million newborns, screened across eight countries between 2010 and 2022.
 It found the birth prevalence of Pompe to be 1 in 18,711, or 5.3 cases of Pompe for every 100,000 births.
-Researchers believe this estimate is conservative, as it only accounts for cases captured via NBS at birth.
+Researchers believe this number is conservative, as it only accounts for cases captured via NBS at birth.

-In a 2021 study, the genetic prevalence of Pompe disease was estimated based on the proportion of people in the general population who had likely disease-causing mutations.
-Those results suggested that Pompe has a higher predicted genetic prevalence, of 1 in every 23,232 people, than previously believed.
-The earlier predicted prevalence was 1 in 40,000 people.
+A 2021 study estimated the genetic prevalence of Pompe disease based on the proportion of people in the general population who had likely disease-causing mutations.
+Those results suggested that Pompe has a predicted genetic prevalence of 1 in every 23,232 people, supporting the idea that Pompe occurs more often than previously believed.

 Geographical differences

-Various studies have previously found that the incidence of Pompe disease may vary by geographical region and across ethnic groups.
-Among the populations historically reported to be at a higher risk are people of African American, Taiwanese, Dutch, and Israeli descent.
+Nevertheless, other reports have suggested the incidence of Pompe disease may vary by geographical region and across ethnic groups.

-In the 2021 study, the highest predicted genetic prevalence of Pompe disease was observed in East Asian, non-Finnish European, Ashkenazi Jewish, African/African American, and Latino/Admixed American populations.
+- In the 2021 study, the highest predicted genetic prevalence of Pompe disease was observed in East Asian, non-Finnish European, Ashkenazi Jewish, and African/African American populations.

 Prevalence of infantile-onset Pompe disease

 In infantile-onset Pompe disease, known as IOPD, disease-causing mutations lead to very little or completely absent GAA enzyme activity — usually less than 1% of normal.
-In the more severe type of the disease, its symptoms are usually evident in the first months of life.
+In this more severe type of the disease, signs of the disease are usually evident in the first months of life.

 Prevalence of late-onset Pompe disease

-Generally considered the more mild form of the condition, late-onset Pompe disease (LOPD) is characterized by GAA enzyme activity up to 40% of normal.
+Generally considered the more mild form of the condition, late-onset Pompe disease (LOPD) is characterized by GAA enzyme activity up to 40% of normal and symptoms that appear in childhood or adulthood.

-Of the types of Pompe disease, LOPD is the most common, accounting for about three-quarters of cases.
-Recent analyses place the birth prevalence of LOPD at 1 in 21,902, or 45.6 per 1 million births.
+Of the types of Pompe disease, LOPD is the most common.
+A recent analysis placed the birth prevalence of LOPD at 1 in 21,902, or 45.6 per 1 million births, with almost 85% of diagnosed Pompe disease cases being classified as LOPD.

 Are rates of Pompe disease increasing?